hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-provision-swift-node.md

 Ensure the deployment of the Swift node using the following commands:

-1. Log in to Underloud.
+1. Log in to Underloud from Seed.

 		# ssh heat-admin@<Undercloud IP address>